"Good advising may be the single most underestimated characteristic of a successful college experience."

 Probation & Disqualification

 Advisors guide you in formulating your educational plans, and help you to translate your goals, interests, and career aspirations into an effective education.
 Your advisor will help you understand the academic requirements that give structure to your study.
-If you are an undeclared student meet with a staff advisor regularly to plan each semester's academic program and to explore how your interests can lead to the choice of a major and even a career.
+If you are an undeclared student meet with an advisor regularly to plan each semester's academic program and to explore how your interests can lead to the choice of a major and even a career.

 It is always useful to get to know your professors.
 Professors keep office hours, and the times and locations will be on your syllabus, usually distributed on the first day of class.
 Office hours are a good time to discuss ideas generated in class, to clarify assignments, and to share common enthusiasms with professors.
 Eventually, you may well be asking professors for letters of recommendation, and strong, specific letters require that your professor know you as well as your work.

 Yes, you can take up to two semesters off with a Planned Educational Leave (PEL).
 The semester you return you simply register for classes along with current students.
 If you leave for longer than two semesters or did not file a PEL then you need to reapply to the university through the Admissions Office (SSC 130).
-If you are receiving financial aid, be sure to discuss the implications with a financial aid counselor.
+If you are receiving financial aid, be sure to discuss the implications with a financial aid counselor (SSC 250).

 Freshman status requires 0-29 units